jhoormann/interactiveLC/README.md

 scipy == 1.3.0

+Some older versions of matplotlib have issues with the text boxes used in the start up screen where, if a letter also corresponds to a matplotlib shortcut, the shortcut supersedes typing.
+For example if you type 's' the save file window pops up.
+If this happens to you just update your matplotlib installation and it should work.

 # Reference
 If you are using this program please link to this github repository and cite the paper where this light curve extraction methodology was first presented.